spm/spm-docs/docs/wikibooks/Batch.md

 ## Batch Script for SPM8

-SPM12\'s advices also apply to SPM8.
+SPM12\'s advice also apply to SPM8.

 The Batch Scripts for SPM5 below can also be used in SPM8.